Skip to content

 url: http://soler7.com

-Sterling2 is a derivative work of Stephen C. Ferguson’s Sterling-ware fractal generator and Tad Boniecki’s particular collection of 50 new fractal formulas to produce a myriad of different images unique to this program, but superimposed –so to speak– over the original software (they feel and look identical).
+Sterling2 is a derivative work of Stephen C. Ferguson’s Sterling-ware fractal generator, integrating Tad Boniecki’s particular collection of 50 fractal formulas to produce a myriad of different images unique to this program, superimposed –so to speak– over the original software (they feel and look identical).
 Contrary to Ferguson’s generators of the same name (still freeware but requiring a membership payment to access the collection), this one is freely available from Boniecki’s website.

 Last revision: 11 October 1999.